EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 docker exec -it magento-demo-web bash
 ```

 Now, once inside our container we need to install Magento again.
-Remember that we wiped out all the infrastructure we created manually these are new containers; akin to new "machines".
+Remember that we wiped out all the infrastructure we created manually, so these are fresh new containers; akin to new "machines".

 If you were running this from scratch you would just go ahead and do...